-When scare tactics create income and a manufactured myth shields incompetence, it raises questions on veterinary research and provides stunning answers on grape poisoning.
+When scare tactics and manufactured myths create income, it raises questions on veterinary research, provides stunning answers on grape poisoning (and the Poison Control hotline).

-Poisoning is much more likely to be from medication or chemicals (including pesticides) than from human food (including raisins and grapes), but animal poison control suggests otherwise!
+Poisoning is much more likely to be from medication or chemicals (including pesticides) than from food sold for human consumption but animal poison control suggests otherwise.

-Animal poison control lists raisin-grape poisoning symptoms as vomiting, diarrhea, depression, lethargy, anorexia, colic, dehydration and renal failure (death) if untreated so seek veterinary help if your pet shows more than two of those symptoms.
+Animal poison control lists raisin-grape poisoning symptoms as vomiting, diarrhea, depression, lethargy, anorexia, colic, dehydration and renal failure (death) if untreated.
+Absolutely seek veterinary help if your pet shows more than two of those symptoms.
+If your vet is closed, among the best phone numbers to call in an emergency is 1-800-222-1222 the National Poison Control Center which will automatically connect to their free service in your state.
+Depending on who answers, you may get quick, basic information for animal poisoning and it is free, 24-7.

 TheDogPlace.org was chastised for including grapes on a list of fruits and veggies dogs appreciate.
 Indignant emails referred us to the "deadly grapes" warning on Snopes which refers people to the Poison Control Center.

-We would have left it at that but now there is more you need to know about the toxicity reports associated with grapes and raisins.
-First the facts and then, facts behind this carefully crafted “urban legend” and background on the ASPCA’s Animal Poison Control Center.
+We would have left it at that but there is more you need to know about the toxicity reports associated with grapes and raisins.
+First the facts behind a carefully crafted “urban legend” and then a little background on the ASPCA’s Animal Poison Control Center.

 No Grape or Raisin Toxicity Study

 We were unable to find any veterinary university study on the alleged deadly effects of raisins or grapes.
-That was suspiciously strange given the internet hype over poisonous raisins and grapes.
+That was suspicious, given the internet hype over poisonous raisins and grapes.
 If something so common can so easily kill so many dogs, why would the vet schools not research it?
-Why wouldn't some enterprising veterinary student do a thesis on something so deadly and so easily documented?
+Surely an enterprising veterinary student would do a thesis on something so deadly and so easily documented?

-It was then brought to our attention that there is no profitable prevention, prescription or antidote to raisin-grape poisoning.
-Well!
-That explains that but it doesn’t explain how the urban legend began or why it hasn’t been debunked until now.
+It was then brought to our attention that there is no profit in prevention and no prescription or antidote to raisin-grape poisoning.
+Well, that explains that!
+It doesn’t explain how the urban legend began or why it hasn’t been debunked until now.
 First though, a quick but clarifying background story.

-(Editor's note: Feb.
-22, 2011: We had reason to check the Snopes website today.
+(Editor's note: We had checked the Snopes website today, after this was released to the dog-owning public.
 The original Snopes article we referenced, downloaded and printed out in June 2009 had been substantially re-worded.)

-Still grasping at straws Snopes fails to mention any university studies - the first thing researchers look for in determining the validity of any medical report.
+Still grasping at straws, Snopes still fails to mention any university studies which is the first thing researchers look for in determining the validity of a medical report.
 Absent confirming grape-raisin-poisoning autopsies or a single definitive study, diagnosis could only have been based on hearsay or a panicky owner’s recollection that, yes, it seemed like the dog might have eaten raisins or grapes.

-We are also aware that a careless owner, realizing they failed to prevent the pet (or a child’s) access to known toxic substances, would grasp any straw rather than face self-recrimination or potential legal consequences.
+We are also aware that a careless owner, realizing they failed to prevent the pet’s access to prescription medication, pest control or other toxic substances, would grasp any possible scenario rather than face self-recrimination.

 Onions As Poisonous As Grapes?

 Someone named Barbara "killing them with kindness" Mickelson, writing for Snopes, says "chocolate and cocoa can (also) prove deadly to them (dogs) as can onions and macadamia nuts."
 Onions?
 Every breeder I know adds onions to dog stew just as I've done for over fifty years.
-Maybe cooking makes onions safe and it takes a proportionately large amount?
+Maybe cooking makes onions safe?
+On the other hand, I can't imagine a dog eating a raw onion so I reject Ms. Mickelson's assertion.
+I've never shared macadamia nuts with my dogs but they love peanuts, pecans and my Waldorf salad containing walnuts.

 In any case, assuming that raisins would be more toxic than grapes due to the sulphur dioxide and other chemicals used in the curing process, we might believe the veterinarian is correct in stating a dog that actually “ate half a canister of raisins” (or prunes, figs, dates, beef jerky, etc) could be poisoned.